 It doesn’t require much equipment

 Another great reason to try to get basic yoga into your isolation workouts is the minimal equipment necessary.
-While most classes are undertaken with a foam mat, you can always opt for a beach towel as an alternative.
+While most classes are undertaken with a mat, you can always opt for a beach towel as an alternative.
 If your floors are slippery, we think it’s a good idea to place your makeshift towel/mat on the carpet for better grip.

 Yoga is great for mindfulness meditation